czhc/aurora-deep-dive/README.md

 # Amazon Aurora Deep Dive
-Credits to AWS Datases team
+Forked from AWS Databases team

 ### Learning outcomes from this workshop?